The simple, step-by-step strategies I used to overcome ALL of my asthma symptoms – without any gimmicks or expensive medicines.

 I’m living proof: you CAN do something about your asthma, and you CAN use less medicine.
 And it’s easier than you think.

-How To Breathe With Asthma
+- Chapter Seven: How To Exercise With Asthma

-Chapter 1 – Understanding Asthma
+Sample from Chapter 1 – Understanding Asthma

 Don’t worry – I’m not a clueless hippy trying to sell you on hokey treatments or ‘the one pill that will cure your asthma.’
 I hate that garbage, and how many unscrupulous marketers prey on our fears.
 I only treat my asthma in medically sound ways that treat my overall health as well, and that’s all I’m sharing in this book.